conortierney/fund-data-project/README.md

 # fund-data-project

+##
-Fundamentals of Data Analysis Project
+Fundamentals of Data Analysis Project  - 2023

-This is my project, by Conor Tierney

-This is a list.
-- One
-- Two
-- Three

-***
+*by Conor Tierney*

+## Running the code
-1. one
+1. Install anaconda
-2. two
+2. Install VScode
-3. three
+3. clone the repositiory
-4. four
-5. five
+4. Run respsitory in VScode

+## Issues